~FLICKER~

 CLASSROOM CULTURE: Our class motto, we are a class that is kind, sets the tone for a respectful and inspiring experience.
 We honor individuality and recognize that each student progresses at their own pace and in their own way.
 We work together and applaud each student’s success.
 We expect students to do their personal best.

-MATH: The Math hour is split into two portions: students working independently from their own curriculum, and the class working together on mathematical games and activities.
+MATH: Math time is split into two portions: students working independently from their own curriculum, and the class working together on mathematical games and activities.
 Mathematical application is the focus for group activities.
-Students begin to understand why math matters when we show them how to apply it in their lives.
+Students begin to understand why math matters when we show them how to apply it.
 We engage in activities, games, and math skill development with an emphasis on the practical use of math.
 We make historical connections, studying the lives and works of great mathematicians and doing the math as we go.
 As we search for patterns and symbols, students connect math to stories, religion, nature, and real life.

-ART: Art history enriches class as students learn about famous artists and famous works from the time period.
-Then we get messy and participate in projects using a variety of mediums.
+ART: Students participate in art projects using a variety of mediums.
+Art history enriches class as students learn about famous artists and famous works from the time period.

 PE/Recess: Outdoor PE and recess are held daily for half an hour in almost any weather.
 We believe that free-play time and fresh air are essential for student growth and development.
 Games and activities are inclusive, old-fashioned fun.